Online Course: What is System Change?

 Pathways towards Post-Capitalism

-In this upcoming new online course, activist and writer Martin Winiecki invites you for an inspiring journey of systemic global thinking.
-Six rich, thought-provoking webinars will help you identify crucial turning points for system change and awaken your imagination for possible post-capitalist futures.
-The course will also provide you with opportunities for self-reflection, interaction and material for further study.
+In this upcoming online course, activist and writer Martin Winiecki invites you for an inspiring journey of systemic global thinking.
+Eight rich, thought-provoking webinars will help you identify crucial turning points for system change and awaken your imagination for possible post-capitalist futures.
+The course will also provide you with opportunities for interactive learning, embodied cognition self-reflection as well as material for further study.

 As we’re facing an unprecedented global polycrisis, activism too finds itself in a profound crisis of meaning, orientation and strategy.
-Even though mass movements for climate and social justice have managed to mobilize countless millions, they have not been able to bring about widespread structural transformation.
+Even though mass movements for climate and social justice have mobilized countless millions of people, they’ve mostly been unable to bring about structural transformation.
 Global capitalism is producing ever greater inequities and totalitarian realities, while pushing us ever closer to catastrophic ecological and social collapse.

-Each one of us is presented with a stark choice: either we help to change the system or we’re part of the problem.
+Each one of us is presented with a stark choice: helping to change the system or being part of the problem.
 But how to achieve this in a world so completely controlled by the current system?
-How to even imagine it, when our very minds are (subconsciously) conditioned by the logic of capital?
-As the philosopher Slavoj Žižek said, it is today “easier to imagine the end of the world rather than an end to capitalism.”
+How to even imagine it, when the logic of capital not only controls economics and politics, but even so much of our own behaviors and dreams?
+As Slavoj Žižek said, it’s today “easier to imagine the end of the world [than] an end to capitalism.”

 Our introduction video gives you an overview of the course: